 What do you remember when you look back on your first guitar?
 For most of us, it’s probably how terrible it was.
-Even as recent as 10 years ago, you were usually lumped with a piece of unplayable timber.
-Nowadays it’s so easy to get a reliable cheap guitar.
+Even as recent as 10 years ago, you were usually lumped with an unplayable piece of timber.
+Nowadays it’s so easy to get your hands on a reliable, affordable guitar.

-Your fascination with the instrument probably didn’t end with how poorly your first guitar was to play.
+It’s a good thing your fascination with the instrument didn’t end with how bad your first guitar was to play.
 But maybe it did put you off, and now you’re looking for some expert advice to get back into playing.

 Hohner St Professional

 My first guitar was a Hohner St Professional.
-It was good for what it was at the time.
+I was a lucky one – it was good for what it was at the time.
 I bought one off Ebay recently for £70 to have a mess around on and was pleasantly surprised.
 Back in the day, I had the option between that and a Van Halen looking guitar… I think I made the right choice!
-I don’t remember using anything else as it was a good few decades ago.
+I don’t remember using anything else as it was a good few decades ago now.

 Peter “Danish Pete” Honore, Youtube Manager